 Egon studied law at University, but the family lost everything during the Second World War.
 After the Russian siege of Budapest in December 1944, he sold coffee to try to make some money.
 He was arrested by the Russians and was about to be sent to Siberia, when a Russian soldier remembered buying coffee from him, and freed him.

 Egon escaped Hungary and arrived in England on his own as a refugee on 10 October 1946, around 30 years of age.
-He did not return to Hungary again for a visit until around 1983.
-He got a job at the Princes restaurant in Piccadilly owned by a friend of his father, then worked for a while at the Carousel Club in St James's.
+He would not return to Hungary again until around 1983, for a visit.

 In 1952, on the strength of a borrowed £4,000, he opened a small tea room called the “Marquee” in the Knightsbridge area of London.
 Fanny Cradock was writing a column at the time for the Daily Telegraph.
 She came to review the restaurant with her husband Johnny, they loved it, and she gushed about it.
 Egon was then persuaded by Cradock’s editor at the Daily Telegraph to start his own column, which he wrote weekly for six years.

 In 1957, he published his first restaurant guide, selling 30,000 copies.
 He sold four pages of ads in it to the Ford Motor Company.
 He started the guide because he was infuriated at the low standards of public food in Britain.